nod-ai/SHARK-Studio/apps/stable_diffusion/stable_diffusion_amd.md

 # Stable Diffusion optimized for AMD RDNA2/RDNA3 GPUs

 Before you start, please be aware that this is beta software that relies on a special AMD driver.
 Like all StableDiffusion GUIs published so far, you need some technical expertise to set it up.
 We apologize in advance if you bump into issues.
 If that happens, please don't hesitate to ask our Discord community for help!
-If you still can't get it to work, we're sorry, and please be assured that we (Nod and AMD) are working hard to improve the user experience in coming months.
+Please be assured that we (Nod and AMD) are working hard to improve the user experience in coming months.
 If it works well for you, please "star" the following GitHub projects... this is one of the best ways to help and spread the word!

 * https://github.com/nod-ai/SHARK